-A good early 1970s women hairstyles that consisted of shorter hair over the top , coupled longer hair at the backside; with many layering throughout the hair.The hair were straight or curl and always had a shaggy turn to it.
+A good early 1970s Hairstyles for Women that consisted of shorter hair over the top , coupled longer hair at the backside; with many layering throughout the hair.The hair were straight or curl and always had a shaggy turn to it.

 It was a unisex style, with virtually no frill cuts that involved evenly-progressing levels managed to graduate sides as well as a full fringe.A greater version of the shag; often with surf, was actually labeled as the gypsy cut.It ended up being a popular ’1970s hairstyle for both sexes and was being used by numerous film stars at that time.

-In 1970s women hairstyles, the wedge was very popular and it was fashioned by Vidal Sassoon protege Trevor Sorbie in 1974.The cut consisted of brief hair with steep-angled sheets cut all around the sides and also at the back.
+In 1970s Hairstyles for Women, the wedge was very popular and it was fashioned by Vidal Sassoon protege Trevor Sorbie in 1974.The cut consisted of brief hair with steep-angled sheets cut all around the sides and also at the back.
 This excellent cutting created a virtually triangular style that was greater at the top, entering a heavily-layered look just at the backside with lots of movement.